nss-evening-cohort-20/ReadersRendezvous-E20/README.md

 - Authentication: Firebase Authentication is used to allow users to sign up and sign in to the application.

--Real-time Database: Firebase Realtime Database is used to store user's favorite books list and other data.
+- Real-time Database: Firebase Realtime Database is used to store user's favorite books list and other data.

 ## Figma Design